Fiorina1212/HoPE/README.md

 # HoPE: A Novel Positional Encoding Without Long-Term Decay for Enhanced Context Awareness and Extrapolation

 The code is designed for the paper [HoPE](https://arxiv.org/abs/2410.21216) and is built upon the modeling_llama.py in [transformers](https://github.com/huggingface/transformers).
-The core implementation can be located through '## hope'
+The core implementation can be located through '## hope' and '## hope-end'

 ## Citation